 Roger Daltrey says ‘I’m on my way out’ weeks after milestone birthday

-Roger Daltrey says ‘I’m on my way out’ weeks after 80th birthday
+Frontman of the The Who says ‘I have to be realistic’ as he steps down as curator of the Teenage Cancer Trust concerts

-The Who musician Roger Daltrey has reflected on his age, stating: “I’m on my way out.”
+The Who musician Roger Daltrey has reflected on his generation after reaching a milestone age, stating: “I’m on my way out.”

-Daltrey, who has been the frontman of the rock band since 1964, stepped down as the curator of the annual Teenage Cancer Trust gigs, which take place at Royal Albert Hall, weeks after his 80th birthday.
+Daltrey, who has been the frontman of the “Pinball Wizard” rock band since 1964, stepped down as the curator of the annual Teenage Cancer Trust (TCT) gigs, which took place at Royal Albert Hall this month, after turning 80 on on 1 March.

-In the last 24 years, Daltrey, who has been vociferous in his support of Brexit, has helped to raise £32m for specialised NHS units to care for young cancer sufferers.
+Over the last 24 years, as the leader of TCT, Daltrey, a vociferous supporter of Brexit, has helped to raise £32m for specialised NHS units to care for young cancer sufferers.

 He has now reflected on his decision to end his time as the event’s curator, suggesting it stemmed from a desire to “be realistic” about his future.